cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Our application requires that the FLP is "fully linear" in the sense defined in
 {{BBCGGI19}}.
 As a practical matter, what this property implies is that, when run on a share of the input and proof, the query-generation algorithm outputs a share of the verifier message.
-Furthermore, the "strong zero-knowledge" property of the FLP system ensures that the verifier message reveals nothing about the input's validity.
+Furthermore, the privacy property of the FLP system ensures that the verifier message reveals nothing about the input's validity.
 Therefore, to decide if an input is valid, the Aggregators will run the query-generation algorithm locally, exchange verifier shares, combine them to recover the verifier message, and run the decision algorithm.

 The query-generation algorithm includes a parameter `num_shares` that specifies the number of shares of the input and proof that were generated.
 If these data